Ady-6720/Asynchronous-Multicast-System-in-Java/README.md

 ## Assumptions

-1. Configuration files must be available in their respective directories and written in the standard format as described [here](https://cobweb.cs.uga.edu/~laks/DCS-2016-Sp/pp3/PP3-participant-conf.txt).
-2. No more than 10 participants are expected in this system.
+1. No more than 10 participants are expected in this system.
 3. Messages are only stored at the coordinator when it is live (not stored on an external file for persistence).
 4. Participants are only allowed to input a port number from a valid port range.